What does Council Tax pay for?

 - Norfolk Fire Service - "making Norfolk a safer place".

 - Norfolk County Council - Children's Services, Community Services (including libraries), Environment, Transport and Development (including street lighting), Social Services and Public Health are a few of the services covered.
-Whilst Norfolk County Council continues to be responsible for Social Services, the cost of this services is listed separately on your bill.
+Whilst Norfolk County Council continues to be responsible for Social Services, the cost of these services is listed separately on your bill.

 - Town & Parish Councils - each Town or Parish Council has different responsibilities

 - Breckland Council - a few of the services covered include Environmental Health, Housing, Planning, support for local businesses, wheelie bin collection and street cleaning.